Archdiocese of Denver

-The Archdiocese of Denver (Archidiœcesis Denveriensis) is a Latin Church ecclesiastical jurisdiction, or diocese, of the Catholic Church in northern Colorado in the United States.
+The Archdiocese of Denver (Archidiœcesis Metropolitae Denveriensis) is a Latin Church ecclesiastical jurisdiction, or diocese, of the Catholic Church in northern Colorado in the United States.
 It is part of the XIII Conference Region and includes 113 parishes, 307 priests, and an estimated 550,000 lay Catholics.
-The mother church of the archdiocese is the Cathedral Basilica of the Immaculate Conception in Denver.
-Since 2012, the archbishop of Denver has been Samuel Aquila.
+The mother church of the metropolitan archdiocese is the Cathedral Basilica of the Immaculate Conception in Denver.
+Since March 2026, the metropolitan archbishop of Denver has been James R. Golka.

 Area

 The Archdiocese of Denver covers an area of 40,154 sqmi.
 It includes the city/county of Denver and the following counties:

 Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Eagle, Garfield, Gilpin, Grand, Jackson, Jefferson, Larimer, Logan, Moffat, Morgan, Phillips, Pitkin, Rio Blanco, Routt, Sedgwick, Summit, Washington, Weld, and Yuma.

 It is the metropolitan archdiocese of its ecclesiastical province.
 The province includes three suffragan dioceses: